What is Recruitment Marketing? - Complete Guide

 Also, hiring practices are not just about acquiring the best candidates quickly, but they also help recruiters and hiring managers to smoothly manage the recruitment workflow and provide the best candidate experience.

-Suddenly, recruiters weren't dealing with competition only anymore.
-Tumultuous times created new trends, practices, and expectations.
-Organizations had to invest in HR technology and learn how to leverage advanced tech solutions.
+In addition, the tumultuous times created new trends, practices, and expectations.
+Organisations had to invest in HR tools & technology and learn how to leverage advanced tech solutions.
 Besides, telework proved to be beneficial for both companies and employees.
 That emerged doubts about whether the best recruitment practices have changed.

-Moreover, 65 per cent of workers said that working from home makes them more productive, and 53 per cent would like to continue working remotely.
+Currently, companies get to cut expenses by allowing their employees to work remotely.
+65% of workers said that working from home makes them more productive, and 53% would like to continue working remotely.
 Virtual offices provide flexibility, improved work-life balance, and less time spent commuting.

-The new normal means you have to upgrade your hiring procedures.
+This new normal means you have to upgrade your hiring process.
 You also have to consider what the best recruitment practices are.
-Here is what you need to know.

 When developing recruitment marketing strategies, you should be comprehensive and cover all elements, including company culture, marketing, and candidate needs.
 Failing to implement one crucial procedure could affect the quality of hires and how well they fit into the workplace.
 Hence, get creative, pay attention to details, and keep the job applicants' interests focused.

-Here are some of the best practices in recruiting top talent.
+Here are some of the best hiring practices for recruiting top talent.